csirmaz-lit/Primus-Vittason/book.md

 “The road to a deeper understanding of life is like climbing a mountain: it is hard, but the reward is immense; for only by overcoming the roughest terrain can we find peace and our place in the world.”

 It is strange, writing an introduction to something I have not been able to write about.
 Or, rather, not been able to write about properly, as I suspect all of my writing has been, in a way, about this question; actually, I am led to believe that this is what all writing, all art, and all human endeavor is ultimately about.
 It is not death, which is only part of the question and is easy to deal with; and it is not exactly the ultimate reason or meaning of life, because either no such thing exists, or it is biologically determined, which does not leave much to the imagination.
 Instead, it is more the question of the identity of something that exists; how that identity evolves in time, and how it interacts with other identities.
-The question of one's identity in the most abstract sense, or that of the self, or the I, seems to me to encompass all questions about the reason for living, the reason to live, life after death, and, perhaps most importantly, before it.
+The question of one’s identity in the most abstract sense, or that of the self, or the I, seems to me to encompass all questions about the reason for living, the reason to live, life after death, and, perhaps most importantly, before it.

 It is of no surprise that I have not been able to write about this subject matter properly, as I think no one has.
 Contemplating it is a personal journey, as shown by the many competing and contradicting philosophies that from ancient times have grown out of our forlorn quest to squeeze a drop of meaning out of the barren randomness of our universe.
 I invite you to join me on this journey, as I have learned a lot on the road, and there is so much still to discover.

-“The first stage of our journey is achieving the Experience,” Primus continued.
-“It is not easy, and it is not something that can be done once and then forgotten; reliving the Experience again and again is necessary throughout the journey as we uncover deeper and deeper layers of understanding.
+“The first stage of our Journey is achieving the Experience,” Primus continued.
+“It is not easy, and it is not something that can be done once and then forgotten; reliving the Experience again and again is necessary throughout the Journey as we uncover deeper and deeper layers of understanding.
 The Experience is like running: one can read about it, one can learn about it, but these are not substitutes for the action.
 We must strive to live the Experience, however hard it is at first.
 As with running, and so with the Experience, with time our technique becomes refined, and our takeaway from it changes, evolves and deepens.”

 **This book is a work of fiction, including the descriptions of the Experience and of ways of achieving it.
-It is intended to be read as a personal account and a thought experiment by a fictional character.
+It is intended to be read as a personal account, or a thought experiment, or the description of a fictional method invented by a fictional character.
 The effects of the Experience or of trying to achieve it on the human mind have not been investigated, let alone proven to be harmless.
 Therefore nothing in this book is to be taken as a suggestion to follow or attempt in real life.**

 “I now want you to close your eyes.
 You are in a bathtub.
 You have turned off the tap a few minutes ago.
 There is silence all around.
 And a voice inside says, ‘Oh, the water is getting cold.
 Why is the water getting cold?
 Just when I'm getting in.
 Same thing every day.
 Look at my toes.
 Same toes.
 Bit less pale, perhaps.
 Do I know these toes?
 Are they my toes?
 It’d hurt if someone cut them off, so they must be mine.
 Then I have twenty toes.
 ‘Cause it’d hurt if someone cut off Jay’s toes, too.
 Twenty toes.
 Does Jay also have twenty toes?
 And four eyes?
 But maybe he doesn’t want my eyes.
 They’re a bit crap.

 “‘But they are all I have.
 Bit crap, but still OK to see the stairs.
 For a few years, and then that’s it, all darkness.
 Closed in all day into the darkness.
 I’ll still have my toes, though.
 And water.
-Damn it it’s really cold now.’
+Damn it it’s really cold now.’”

 Primus paused.